A lot of people are drawn to investing in high-yield securities. But with so many possibilities, it might be challenging to pick the best path.

 Equity Mutual Fund:

-The market-linked securities are known as equity funds.
 As one of the most well-known mutual funds in India, equity mutual funds provide excellent returns on investment by purchasing shares of businesses with various market capitalizations.

 The equity mutual fund scheme invests 65% of assets in equities and equity-related securities and 35% in debt and money market instruments.